dart-into/CHDP-DIFF/README.md

 The GitHub Pages web demo is intentionally static:

-- Curated before-and-after image pairs are included.
+- before-and-after image pairs are included.
 - RegionSIFT + SSIM localization results were precomputed with the local Python pipeline.
 - The displayed classification labels and confidence values come from the local Swin checkpoint output.
-- The browser only displays the prepared images and metadata.

 This choice keeps the public demo stable.
 GitHub Pages cannot run the Python pipeline directly, and the earlier ONNX/WASM browser model produced lower-quality demo results after conversion.